CopticScriptorium/IACS2022/digitize-a-text.md

 # Digitize and Annotate a Text Using Coptic Scriptorium's GitDox Tool and Natural Language Processing Tools

+### NOTE: The links below are live.
+We recommend you right-click or command-click to open links in new windows, so you can keep this window open and available.

+## Introduction

 In this tutorial, you will learn how to digitize and annotate a short Coptic text using our GitDox tool and NLP tools.
 For participants in the NAPS workshop, we will provide a text and all the other necessary materials.
 Check with the facilitators.
 In groups of 2-4 people, you will transcribe a text and provide basic paleographic/manuscript encoding.

-For more detailed documentation, visit our [wiki](http://wiki.copticscriptorium.org/doku.php?id=gitdox_workflow); some of this tutorial is taken from that documentation.
+For more detailed documentation, visit our [documentation page](https://copticscriptorium.org/documentation) and [wiki](http://wiki.copticscriptorium.org/doku.php?id=gitdox_workflow); some of this tutorial is taken from that documentation.

 If you want to digitize a specific text for inclusion in the Coptic Scriptorium corpora and database, we would like to collaborate with you.
 Please contact us!